hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/Intro-to-RNAseq.md

 RNA-seq is an exciting experimental technique that is utilized to explore and/or quantify gene expression within or between conditions.

 As we know, genes provide instructions to make proteins, which perform some function within the cell.
-Although all cells contain the same DNA sequence, muscle cells are different from nerve cells and other types of cells because of the different genes that are turned on in these cells and the different RNAs and proteins produced.
+Although **all cells contain the same DNA sequence**, muscle cells are different from nerve cells and other types of cells because of the **different genes that are turned on in these cells and the different RNAs and proteins produced**.

  <img src="../img/gene_expression_cells.png" width="600">